Walk Central Hawke's Bay

 Sunrise Hut Alternative route

 From the Sunrise carpark follow the farm track for 10 minutes to reach the Triplex Hut.
 This Hut is an ideal base for groups wishing to experience an overnight stay close to a road end and some easier walking tracks.
-About 100 metres before the hut is the access point to Swamp Track.
+About 100 meters before the hut is the access point to Swamp Track.
 This low level track meanders through a mix of beech, rimu and kahikatea forest at the base of Sunrise Track.

 The Tukituki Trails is a popular network of trails for walkers and bikers, situated in Central Hawke’s Bay between the townships of Waipukurau & Waipawa.
 It offers a wide variety of trails and tracks along the beautiful Tuki Tuki river.